Understanding How Debt Consolidation Affects Your Credit Score

 Hard Inquiry Effects

 Every time you apply for a debt consolidation loan, lenders perform a hard inquiry to check your creditworthiness.
-This inquiry typically causes a 5-10 point drop in your credit score.
+This inquiry typically causes a small temporary drop of about 5 points or less for most borrowers.
 While this might sound concerning, the impact is minimal compared to other credit factors and usually recovers within several months.

-Hard inquiries account for about 10% of your FICO score, making them one of the smaller components.
-The good news is that if you're rate-shopping for consolidation loans within a 14-45 day window, multiple inquiries for the same type of loan typically count as a single inquiry.
+The good news is that if you're rate-shopping for consolidation loans within a 14-45 day window, multiple inquiries for the same type of loan typically count as a single inquiry under both FICO and VantageScore models.

 New Credit Account Opening